graemetlloyd/ProjectWhalehead/Outline.md

 While this approach makes a degree of sense, it also does not include or account for most of the results associated with Bayesian estimation (the posterior sample).

 An underutilised comparative tool between trees is their stratigraphic congruence - how well they match the order of appearance of taxa in the fossil record.
-Sansom et al (2017) used stratigraphic congruence to compare parsimony and Bayesian summary trees to assess which analytical method produces trees that best fit the fossil record.
+Sansom et al. (2018) used stratigraphic congruence to compare parsimony and Bayesian summary trees to assess which analytical method produces trees that best fit the fossil record.
 The most attractive feature of this approach is that it employs extrinsic criteria, evaluating how well the tree fits data external to that used to infer the tree.
 Stratigraphic congruence methods (Table 1) use various measures to determine how well an estimated tree fits first and last appearance data for the fossil tips on this tree.
 Sansom et al. estimated trees for empirical datasets under both Maximum Parsimony and Bayesian estimation, computed consensus trees, and calculated stratigraphic fit for a sample of 500 trees from the posterior, then averaged those stratigraphic congruences.
 This is a novel way to independently compare the fit of trees produced under different optimality criteria, although previously it has been used to compare competing hypotheses of relationships (Brochu and Norell 2000).
 In this manuscript, we extend this approach to evaluate the whole posterior sample for stratigraphic fit and, critically, plot stratigraphic fit of individual trees in the posterior or the set of most parsimonious trees in "treespace" (sensu Hillis et al. 2005).
-We conclude that averaging a posterior sample to a summary statistic [is ?????], and encourage the use of more sophisticated visual tools, such as RWTY (Warren et al. 2017) to incorporate the variation in any one metric.
+We conclude that averaging a posterior sample to a summary statistic is an oversimplification, and encourage the use of more sophisticated visual tools, such as RWTY (Warren et al. 2017) to incorporate the variation in any one metric.

 # Methods